Plusnet Broadband Review: Overview

-Plusnet as a Home Broadband provider pride themselves on the level of customer service that they offer, along with their very low prices and contract flexibility.
+Plusnet as a Home Broadband provider prides themselves on the level of customer service that they offer, along with their very low prices and contract flexibility.

-Plusnet pride themselves on being flexible, that’s why they also offer an option to not sign into a contract and ‘Pay As You Go’, of course these prices are slightly higher, but it means if you don’t want to sign into a contract then you don’t have to.
+Plusnet prides themselves on being flexible, that’s why they also offer an option to not sign into a contract and ‘Pay As You Go’, of course, these prices are slightly higher, but it means if you don’t want to sign into a contract then you don’t have to.

 So they offer a range of different speeds for each type of customer, whether you’re a rare user of the web and use it primarily for browsing social media and connecting to Wi-Fi to save on mobile data.

 We always recommend running a plusnet broadband speed test on the website first, to determine which speeds you are eligible for and decide the package for you.

 They also offer packages to suit customers who need a little bit more speed, for those who have children that hook there Xbox or PlayStation up to the Wi-Fi and have multiple devices connected.

 Now because Plusnet is owned by BT, this means that they are widely available in most homes across the UK, more than 30 million to be exact.

 So the likely hood of you being able to get Plusnet broadband is pretty high, you can type your postcode into their PLUSNET BROADBAND CHECKER just to be sure.